zstyblik/grafana.org/source/blog/2015-12-14-Grafana-2-6-Released.md

 author: Torkel Ödegaard
 published_on: December 14, 2015
 ---
-We are proud to announce the release of v2.6.0 stable release.
+We are proud to announce the v2.6.0 stable release.
 This release includes a new [Table panel](http://docs.grafana.org/reference/table_panel), an example of which you can see below.

 <img src="/assets/img/features/table-panel.png">